Skip to main content

 Granting a collaborator access to your project

 This only affects collaborators for your project, not for repositories in your project.
 To view an item on the project, someone must have the required permissions for the repository that the item belongs to.
-If your project includes items from a private repository, people who are not collaborators in the repository will not be able to view items from that repository.
+Only people with access to a private repository will be able to view project items from that private repository.
 For more information, see "Setting repository visibility" and "Managing teams and people with access to your repository."

 1. Navigate to your project.